iaeiou/blue-plankton-2/content/posts/covid-19-vaccine-rollout-in-new-hampshire-going-well.md

 Our state has so much capacity that it's even <a href="https://www.bostonglobe.com/2021/04/09/metro/cant-book-covid-19-vaccine-appointment-soon-you-can-get-shot-new-hampshire/" target="blank">opening up vaccination slots to out-of-state residents</a>.
 This will likely appeal to our Massachusetts friends over the border.

+> Starting on April 19, out-of-staters will be able to make online appointments to get the vaccine.

 Currently all 3 vaccines are available in New Hampshire: Moderna's, Pfizer's, and Johnson & Johnson's.

 ## Using the Vaccine Finder